 This chicken and farro salad is packed with vegetables and herbs.
 It gets a salty bite from feta, capers and kalamata olives and the lemon vinaigrette adds a bright, tanginess.
 To make it even easier, I used a rotisserie chicken and cut the meat into chunks.
 We ate lunch on paper plates at the picnic table outside and imagined the new kitchen to come.

-- 1/2 c. seeded kalamata olives, halved lengthwise
+- 1/2 c kalamata olives seeded, halved lengthwise

-- 1/2 cup fresh italian parsley leaves, chopped
+- 1/2 cup italian parsley leaves fresh chopped

 - 2 T dijon mustard